 HISTORY AND ARCHIVE

-In 1988, The Southwest Center for Human Relations Studies launched the first Annual National Conference for Race and Ethnicity in Higher Education (NCORE®) to address the resurgence of racist incidents in higher education.
+In 1988, The Southwest Center for Human Relations Studies launched the first Annual National Conference on Race and Ethnicity in Higher Education (NCORE®) to address the resurgence of racist incidents in higher education.
 Since its inception, the conference has evolved into a vital national resource for higher education institutions, providing an annual multicultural forum that attracts Black/African Americans, American Indians, Asian/Pacific Islanders, Latino/as, and European Americans representing campuses across the United States.

 The NCORE® conference series constitutes the leading and most comprehensive national forum on issues of race and ethnicity in higher education.
 The conference focuses on the complex task of creating and sustaining comprehensive institutional change designed to improve racial and ethnic relations on campus and to expand opportunities for educational access and success by culturally diverse, traditionally underrepresented populations.

 NCORE® is designed to provide a significant forum for discussion, critical dialogue, and exchange of information as institutions search for effective strategies to enhance access, social development, education, positive communication, and cross-cultural understanding in culturally diverse settings.